 Who develops the resolutions?

 Typically, the school district or charter school’s board submits resolutions directly to ISBA.
 Boards are encouraged to reach out to neighboring school boards to seek them as co-sponsors of resolutions.
 As previously mentioned, we recommend you work with your school district or charter school staff as well.

 What are the Resolutions and Government Affairs Committees, and what do they do?

 ISBA’s Executive Board appoints a Resolutions Committee to assist in reviewing the ISBA Resolutions and to encourage more dialogue around each resolution.
 Each member of this committee will also research the impact of each resolution, suggest amendments if needed, and report their information to the ISBA Executive Board as they make recommendations on each resolution.

 The Government Affairs Committee creates the top legislative priorities for that year and directs how staff advocates for or against legislation at the Statehouse.
 It is made up of a balance between small and large districts from each region as well as charter schools.

 When and how are resolutions voted on?

 Resolutions are voted on at the Business Session at the ISBA Annual Convention.
 Each District is apportioned a number of votes based on their student enrollment and outlined in the ISBA Bylaws.
 Charter schools vote as one region and nominate their delegates during their region meeting at Convention.
 At least one Board Member from your district must be present at the ISBA Business Session for your district’s votes to be counted.

-Resolutions pass on a simple majority vote by the electors.
+Resolutions pass on a simple majority vote by the membership electors.